Organized Artistic Ideas: An Oxymoron?

 I have worked with Artists before who say they love writing or sketching ideas on paper as they connect to it more.
 So with all of the paper in a notebook, how do you even begin to try and wrangle the notes?

-NYC based artist Daniel Tyler Mathews, AKA Gloria Swansong, gave me some great advice about how they stay organized with notebooks.
+NYC based artist Daniele Tyler Mathews, AKA Gloria Swansong, gave me some great advice about how they stay organized with notebooks.
 They say to choose different colored notebooks or folders and dedicate ideas to certain colors.
 For example, For all costume design ideas, write them in a Yellow notebook (label the notebook, if you like).
 All Set Design ideas can be in your Blue notebook...you get it.
 Seems so simple but it's brilliant!
 Thank you, Gloria!
 By the way, you should check Gloria out on Instagram @gloria_swansong or on Facebook. *I can personally vouch that their Judy Garland stirs whimsy from your cold dark heart, and their costumes and artistry are absolutely breathtaking.

 Don't worry if you write ideas in a different notebook on accident.
 Simply fold down a corner of the page, or add a small Post-It flag to remind yourself that there's another unique idea in there.
-Or, if you're like Daniel, tear out the page and tape it into the right notebook.
+Or, if you're like Daniele, tear out the page and tape it into the right notebook.
 That works, too!

 If you’re like most of my friends, you have your phone with you at all times.
 You might even like to jot notes on your phone when inspiration strikes.
 For those of you who don’t have a system you like yet, let’s look into some simple ways to get yourself together!